 - 1. The top is worn outside the pants.
-A plain solid black or white t-shirt, either long or short sleeved, may be worn under the top, if desired, but may not show below the hem of the top. - 2.
-Pants are to have ankle length legs and must not touch the floor. - 3.
-Skirts must be of a sufficient length, at or below the knee. - 4.
+A plain solid black or white T-shirt, either long or short sleeved, may be worn under the top, if desired, but may not show below the hem of the top. - 2.
+Pants are to have ankle length legs and must not touch the floor. - Skirts must be of a sufficient length, at or below the knee, and of the same brand as pants to ensure that colors match. - 4.
 Shoes must be clean and polished and worn exclusively with the uniform.
 Canvas shoes, sandals, open-heeled clogs, or boots are not acceptable. - 5.
 The OSU-Oklahoma City school patch is affixed three (3) inches below the shoulder on the right sleeve of the uniform and lab coat.
 A hoodie may not be worn in the patient care area. - 6.
 The OSU-Oklahoma City student photo name tag should be easily visible on the left side of the uniform top and on the lab coat. - 7.
 Hair must be clean and neat.
 Hair of shoulder length or longer that falls forward when the person bends forward shall be tied back or up.
 Extremes in hair color, such as purple, blue, green, pink, or orange are not permitted.
-Facial hair should be well groomed and neatly trimmed and not interfere with personal protective gear. - 8.
-Head covering for religious reasons must be neutral with mostly black, gray, white, or off-white coloring. - 9.
+Facial hair should be well groomed and neatly trimmed and not interfere with personal protective gear. - Hair and facial hair well-kept, non-natural hair tones are not permitted.
+Facial hair should be well groomed and neatly trimmed and may not interfere with personal protective equipment (PPE). - 9.
+Head covering for religious reasons must be neutral with mostly black, gray, white, or off-white coloring. - 10.
 Jewelry is limited to wedding band and/or engagement ring, a watch with a second hand, and single stud type earring in each earlobe if ears are pierced.
-Jewelry and hair ornamentation should not detract from professional appearance or create a safety risk. - 10.
-Students may not attach, affix, or display objects, articles, or ornamentation, including rings to or through the nose, tongue, lip, eyebrow, or any other exposed body part except the earlobe. - 11.
-Tattoos must be covered when required by clinical facility policy. - 12.
+Jewelry and hair ornamentation should not detract from professional appearance or create a safety risk. - 11.
+Students may not attach, affix, or display objects, articles, or ornamentation, including rings to or through the nose, tongue, lip, eyebrow, or any other exposed body part except the earlobe. - 12.
+Nose rings, tongue rings, other facial jewelry, and/or fingernail jewelry are not appropriate.
+Where permitted, jewelry should be understated and complimentary to a well-groomed, professional appearance.
+Flesh colored plugs for gauged ears, nose rings, etc., are permitted. - 13.
+Tattoos must be covered when required by clinical facility policy. - 14.
+Tattoos should remain covered during clinical opportunities. - 15.
 Fingernails must be clean, neat, and trimmed to a length not visible beyond the fingertip.
 Nail polish, if worn, must be clear or a neutral shade, avoiding extreme shades such as black, blue, purple, green or yellow.
 All nails should be solid in color and the same color.
 No nail jewelry or art is allowed.
 Chipped or cracked polish should be removed.
-Artificial, extender, or overlaid (gel, dipped, etc.) nails are not to be worn in the patient care area. - 13.
-Students may not chew gum while in the clinical area. - 14.
+Artificial, extender, or overlaid (gel, dipped, etc.) nails are not to be worn in the patient care area. - 16.
+Nails should be well-groomed and trimmed (less than 5/8 inches from base to tip).
+Artificial nails and nail polish of any kind are prohibited.
+Nails should not interfere with job duties or performance. - 17.
+Students may not chew gum while in the clinical area. - 18.
 Personal grooming is extremely important when students are involved in direct client care.
-Students should remember when working with clients: - a. regular bathing and use of deodorant - b. no cologne or perfume - c. conservative makeup only - 15.
-No use of tobacco products is allowed in the clinical area and policies at each clinical facility related to tobacco use/smoking must be followed.
+Students should remember when working with clients: - a. regular bathing and use of deodorant - b. no cologne or perfume - c. conservative makeup only

+19. No use of tobacco products is allowed in the clinical area and policies at each clinical facility related to tobacco use/smoking must be followed.